 Grains, leafy vegetables, and certain types of fruits are enjoyed by chickens; but not all treats are suitable for poultry.

-Foods such as chocolate and soybean aren’t good for birds because they lack nutritional value and can make them very sick.
+Foods such as chocolate and soybean aren’t good or they are not healthy snacks for birds because they lack nutritional value and can make them very sick.

 Let’s take a closer look at the types of treats that chickens can and can’t eat.
 Remember that any type of treat should always be fed in moderation to avoid birds relying on their treat time more than their daily feed.